AlbertXC/holbertonschool-shell/permissions/README.md

     How to change permissions, owner and group of a file Why can’t a normal user chown a file
     How to run a command with root privileges
-    How to change user ID or become superuse
+    How to change user ID or become superuser